 The reason Powerscourt is a great day trip from Dublin is that the estate has what arguably are the most beautiful formal gardens in Ireland.
+It is, in fact, one of the finest gardens in the island of Ireland.
 And it’s only about a half-hour drive from Dublin on a modern expressway most of the way.

 Palatial and beautifully maintained, it’s a rarity in Ireland as well as in Europe because of its beauty and size.
 The house was built on the site of an old castle, but was gutted by fire about 50 years ago.
 It’s now been partially restored.

 Unfortunately, the house isn’t open to visitors, but you can visit a café and some shops selling quality Irish goods.
 I had a good chat with a local weaver who was making a blanket when I was there.
 You can also visit the fine-looking ballroom upstairs, which looks out on the hills of Wicklow on one side, and the magnificent estate gardens on the other.

 It’s these gardens that draw people here on day trips from Dublin and elsewhere.
 They are so well maintained and spectacular they’re reminiscent of a mini-Versailles.
 It’s a fantastic place to wander about for a morning or afternoon and well worth the drive.
 Combine it with a lunch someplace, and you have the makings for a fantastic day.

 Tel: +353 1 204 6000

 Open: daily – Jan 9:30am – 4:30pm / Feb 9:30am – 5pm / Mar-Oct 9:30am – 5:30pm / Nov 9:30am – 5pm / Dec 9:30am – 4:30pm